rayanesouuuu1234/student/_posts/binary/2024-02-12-geography-game.md

-# Trivia Game
+# Geography Trivia

-Welcome to the Trivia Game!
+Welcome to the geography Game!
 Test your knowledge with these questions.

 ## Instructions